the-graph-courses/chalktalk_studio/app/api/ai/tests/README.md

 ## Notes

 - All tests use the real project data and make actual changes to the database
-- The `edit-slide` and `create-slide` tests will modify your project
+- The `replace-slide` and `create-slide` tests will modify your project
 - Tests include automatic retry and error handling
 - Chat tests validate streaming responses work correctly
 - Run individual tests as needed rather than all at once to better isolate issues